developers15/Image-Ip-Grabber/README.md

 How to Setup!

-ip_api_key: Go to ipdata.co and sign up, from there create a new API Key and then paste it in the 2 quotes.
+ip_api_key: Go to ipdata.co and sign up, from there create a new API Key.
+Copy it and go to line 14 and paste it in the 2 quotes
 ip_se_api_key: Go to ip2location.io, and sign up as well.
-Create a new API Key and then paste it in the 2 quotes as like last time.
+Create a new API Key, copy it, and go to line 15 and paste it in the two quotes
 webhook: Copy and Paste your discord webhook and put it in the 2 quotes
 webhook_name: The name of the webhook.
-image_path: Since this is mainly using replit, go ahead and get a image of any type.
-I highly recommand jpg though.
-But anyways, after getting your image, go to the repl and go to where you see all the files. drag the image you have and remember its name.
+image_path: Since this is mainly using replit, go ahead and get a image of any type. must use JPG.
+But anyways, after getting your image, go to the repl and go to where you see all the files. drag the image you have.
+Now after doing that, hover over the file, and press on the three dots.
-With the image name this is how you are going to put it in, "/imagename.jpg" or "/funny.jpg" etc.
+Then name it something like "image.jpg" or something short.
+After you do that, go to line 11 and in the two quotes, put the image name in there